trishume/sympy-wiki-with-svn/GCI-2011-Task-list.md

 <a name="#1058"></a>
 ### [1058](http://code.google.com/p/sympy/issues/detail?id=1058&q=label%3ACodeInImportedIntoSpreadsheet) - Classifying formulas
 <pre>

+Finish this innovation.

-I've written some code for determining the &quot;class&quot; of a formula.
+I've written some code for determining the "class" of a formula.
 The function classify(expr, x) walks the expression top-down and at each level classifies it as a function of x.
 It distinguishes between various classes of functions, including:

 * linear expressions
-* polynomials (degree &gt; 1)
+* polynomials (degree > 1)
 * rational functions
 * algebraic roots
 * exponentials